Home Majors Mechanical Engineering

 How much do Mechanical Engineering graduates earn?

-Mechanical Engineering is rated "Very High" for AI automation risk, with an average of 57% of job tasks exposed to large language models and AI tools.
+Mechanical Engineering is rated "Very High" for AI automation risk, with 57% of job tasks exposed to large language models and AI tools.
 This means most career tasks in this field could be augmented or replaced by AI over the next decade.

-What's the outlook for a Mechanical Engineering degree?
+What's the ROI on a Mechanical Engineering degree?

 On average, Mechanical Engineering graduates earn 15.7x their in-state tuition over 10 years.
 This is a strong return on investment.